department-of-veterans-affairs/health-apis-vista-fhir-query/vista-fhir-query/docs/patient.md

 > Fairly sure these are coming from CDW???
 Else, the spreadsheet has multiple files going to the patient resource.

 `GET   /Patient/{ICN}`
-- Will likely need to get a DFN to search file #2
+- Will need to get a DFN to search file #2
 ___
 `GET   /Patient?identifier=http://hl7.org/fhir/sid/us-ssn%7C{SSN}`
-- Search using #2-.09
-    - The SSN _should_ be unique globally
+- Use MPI for ssn to icn conversion?